Applied Screen Studies (PhD) (2023 entry)

 The balance between written and practical elements in this PhD will depend on the form that the applied practice takes.
 Those making a documentary, for example, might produce a 40,000 word written piece that would represent 50% of their PhD.

-Those pursuing a more traditional research-driven written doctoral project would produce a 55,000 word thesis and an 'applied research' portfolio, which translates the research into a set of screen-based impact and public engagement activities that should start but might not be completed during doctoral study.
+Those pursuing a more traditional research-driven written doctoral project would produce a 55,000 word thesis and an 'applied research' portfolio, which translates the research into a set of screen-based impact and public engagement activities.
 This element would then represent 30% of the PhD.

 At the mid-year review in Year One, the student presents a case for the percentage split of their particular project between traditional written thesis and practice work, and is also the point at which the particular form the practice element will take is agreed.